jaimecgomezz/perceptron-aas/README.md

 }
 ``````

 The previous response represents the resulting `weights` of the perceptron `inputs`, as described in the perceptron model.
-Said response isn't helpful all by itself, we'll need to it into the `predict` endpoint in order to validate the perceptron training.
+Said response isn't helpful all by itself, we'll need to feed it into the `predict` endpoint in order to validate the perceptron training.

 ### Predict [POST /predict]